 6. Litter Competition

 If you have multiple cats, you might find that they do not like using a tray after the other cat has already used it.
 This is one reason why every cat household should have multiple litter boxes.

 Whatever the cause of the inappropriate littering, your cat is not doing it to spite you.
 Cats don’t really recognize that their pooping stresses you out or causes you any kind of problem.

-Stop Your Cat Pooping Outside the Litter Box
+The 5 Ways to Stop Your Cat Pooping Outside the Litter Box

 There are some steps you can take to help reduce inappropriate elimination.